stibbons1990/hex/docs/blog/posts/2024-08-24-self-hosted-photo-albums-with-photoprism.md

 ---

-[PhotoPrism®](https://www.photoprism.app/) is *an AI-Powered Photos App for the Decentralized Web* I heard some good comments about.I tried it [on my *other* Kubernetes cluster](2024-05-12-single-node-kubernetes-cluster-on-ubuntu-studio-desktop-rapture.md) and here are impressions so far.
+[PhotoPrism®](https://www.photoprism.app/) is *an AI-Powered Photos App for the Decentralized Web* I heard some good comments about.
+I tried it [on my *other* Kubernetes cluster](2024-05-12-single-node-kubernetes-cluster-on-ubuntu-studio-desktop-rapture.md) and here are impressions so far.

 <!-- more -->

+## Deployment

 The following deployment is based on the PhotoPrism® [Setup Using Docker Compose](https://docs.photoprism.app/getting-started/docker-compose/):